dOpensource/dsiprouter/docs/debian_install.rst

 Install (Proxy audio (RTP) traffic)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you need to proxy RTP traffic then add the -rtpengine parameter.
+If you need to proxy RTP traffic then use -all install option.
 The command to install dSIPRouter and the RTPEngine would be:

 ::